mirth-lang/mirth/README.md

 Directory structure:

-- `bootstrap`: Bootstrap for compiler.
+- `bootstrap`: Bootstrap for compiler, i.e. a minimal Mirth interpreter.
+- `src`: Source code for compiler, written in Mirth.
 - `formal`: Formal models of mirth.

 ## Issues and Contribution